ARMmbed/mbed-os-5-docs/docs/contributing/contributing.md

-## Creating and publishing your own libraries and contributing to mbed OS
+## Creating and publishing your own libraries and contributing to Arm Mbed OS

-This chapter covers the different aspects of developing your own libraries for use in mbed devices, as well as items to keep in mind during development, such as licensing.
+This chapter covers the different aspects of developing your own libraries for use in Arm Mbed devices, as well as items to keep in mind during development, such as licensing.
 It covers:

-[The mbed OS codebase](#contributing-to-the-mbed-os-code-base): Use GitHub to contribute additions and bug fixes to mbed OS itself.
+[The Arm Mbed OS codebase](#contributing-to-the-mbed-os-code-base): Use GitHub to contribute additions and bug fixes to Mbed OS itself.

 [//]: # (TODO add section about the index service when available)